Building the Future of Palliative Care

 - Direct access to a private garden from every room.

 Construction of the new St Vincent’s Caritas Christi building commenced in March 2020 and is progressing well.
-Watch the drone fly0over recorded in February 2021, below.
+Watch the drone flyover recorded in May 2021, below.